 This right here is the make it or break it factor.
 This is the difference between “I’m thinking about it” and “I’m doing it”.

 Inside Trello for Business we walk you through exactly how we do this in our own business for tasks like blogging or product launching.
 We’ve got the workflows built right in for you so you don’t even need to think about those aspects .
 Then it’s as simple as looking at your calendar and moving the current week’s pieces to, well, your current week.

 So come any day during that week, you’re only looking at the tasks that need to be tackled that week.
 Your big picture plan is on an entirely other board so your little biz brain won’t get distracted.

-Realistically you’d have other tasks on your week like client work, other content creation, and steps of your other launches (like the Instagram and coffee mug collection).
-But at one glance you see if Tuesday would be a great day for brainstorming blog ideas of if you can can swap a task from Thursday instead.
+Realistically you’d have other tasks in your week, like client work, other content creation, and steps of your other launches (like the Instagram strategy and coffee mug collection).
+But at one glance you see if Tuesday would be a great day for brainstorming blog ideas of if you can can swap it with a task from Thursday instead.
 You aren’t harming the flow because you have all week to get it done.
 Just don’t not do things, silly.

 With this method you’ll be checking off things like hotcakes, because you are giving yourself the space to breathe.
 You’re working on multiple launch tasks so you don’t get bored.
 You’re tackling the bigger picture steps that make a launch successful into tiny doable chunks.